What is a Blockchain?

 Like most new technologies, the benefits and pitfalls of blockchain are still being discovered and studied.
 Innovative businesses are now using it to track their supply chains, share records, and receive payments.
 As the blockchain becomes more widespread, businesses and consumers all around the world will interact in one way or another with it.

 Your business can now take advantage of automation, AI assistants, and fast low-code apps.
-Learn more about these business technologies in the blog 5 Advanced Technology Examples to Improve Your Business.
+Learn more about these business technologies in Impact's blog, 5 Advanced Technology Examples to Improve Your Business.